-'Present' means physically present in Great Britain, although some people may be treated as being in Great Britain while abroad.
-The past presence test does not apply to people recognised as refugees and their families.
+'Present' means physically present in the CTA.
+The past presence test does not apply to some groups, for example - people recognised as refugees and their families.

 This also applies to those claiming under the special rules for terminal illness.
 They only need to have been present on the day they claim.